 It’s possible to balance your life and find a medium and that should never stop you from pursuing your passion.

-Michelle: Tell us about your newest project, Under the Hat.
+Michelle: Tell us about your latest project, Under the Hat.
 What was the inspiration for the story?

 Michelle: What’s next for you?